bsobocki/Project_DataBase/README.md

 # Project_DataBase
-Project from DataBase Course from the Institute of Computer Science
+Project from DataBase Course from the Institute of Computer Science.

 ##   Program designed to manage a political party